apache/apisix/docs/en/latest/how-to-build.md

 ## Step 3: Manage Apache APISIX Server

-We can initialize dependencies, start service, and stop service with commands in the Apache APISIX directory, we can also view all commands and their corresponding functions with the `make help` command.
+We can initialize dependencies, start service, and stop service with commands in the Apache APISIX directory, we can also view all commands and their corresponding functions with the `apisix help` command.

 ### Initializing Dependencies